adlnet/xAPI-Spec/xAPI-Data.md

 A map of the types of learning activity context that this Statement is related to.

 ###### Rationale
-Many Statements do not just involve one Object Activity that is the focus, but relate to other contextually relevant Activities.
+Many Statements do not just involve one (Object) Activity that is the focus, but relate to other contextually relevant Activities.
 "Context Activities" allow for these related Activities to be represented in a structured manner.

 ###### Details
 There are four valid context types.
 All, any or none of these MAY be used in a given Statement:

 1. __Parent__: an Activity with a direct relation to the Activity which is the Object of the Statement.
 In almost all cases there is only one sensible parent or none, not multiple.
 For example: a Statement about a quiz question would have the quiz as its parent Activity.

 2. __Grouping__: an Activity with an indirect relation to the Activity which is the Object of the Statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.

 3. __Category__: an Activity used to categorize the Statement.
 "Tags" would be a synonym.
-Category SHOULD be used to indicate a "profile" of xAPI behaviors, as well as other categorizations.
+Category SHOULD be used to indicate a profile of xAPI behaviors, as well as other categorizations.
 For example: Anna attempts a biology exam, and the Statement is tracked using the cmi5 profile.
 The Statement's Activity refers to the exam, and the category is the cmi5 profile.

-5. __Other__: a context Activity that doesn't fit one of the other properties.
+4. __Other__: a context Activity that doesn't fit one of the other properties.
 For example: Anna studies a textbook for a biology exam.
 The Statement's Activity refers to the textbook, and the exam is a context Activity of type "other".

 Single Activity Objects are allowed as values so that 0.95 Statements will be compatible with 1.0.0.

 __Note:__ The values in this section are not for expressing all the relationships the Statement Object has.
 Instead, they are for expressing relationships appropriate for the specific Statement (though the nature of the Object will often be important in determining that).
-For instance, it is appropriate in a Statement about a test to include the course the test is part of as parent, but not to include every possible degree program the course could be part of in the grouping value.
+For instance, it is appropriate in a Statement about a test to include the course the test is part of as "parent", but not to include every possible degree program the course could be part of in the grouping value.

 ###### Requirements
 * Every key in the contextActivities Object MUST be one of parent, grouping, category, or other.
 * Every value in the contextActivities Object MUST be either a single Activity Object or an array of Activity Objects.
 * The LRS MUST return every value in the contextActivities Object as an array, even if it arrived as a single Activity Object.
 * The LRS MUST return single Activity Objects as an array of length one containing the same Activity.
-* The Client SHOULD ensure that every value in the contextActivities Object is an array of Activity Objects instead of a single Activity Object.
+* The Learning Record Provider SHOULD ensure that every value in the contextActivities Object is an array of Activity Objects instead of a single Activity Object.

 ###### Example